Kendeveloper400/Eog_Resources_App_Assignment/README.md

 ## Create React App Visualization

-This assessment was bespoke handcrafted for Kiran.
+This assessment was bespoke handcrafted as per requirement

 Read more about this assessment [here](https://react.eogresources.com)